ZJU-Automated-Reasoning-Group/arlib/README.md

 Arlib is toolkit for automated reasoning.

-## Milestones

-- Make setup.py work (release the repo as a Python library )

-## Setup a Local Development Environment
+## Preparing for a Local Development Environment

 ~~~~
 bash setup_local_env.sh